How Swarovski Crystals Are Made

 2. Precision Cuts

-At Swarovski there are 250 different cuts and shapes of crystals, all with a superior brilliance, clarity, cut and color.
+At Swarovski there are 250 different cuts and shapes of crystals, all with superior brilliance, clarity, cut and color.
 The unique technology that is based on scientific principles, uses advanced optical measurements and high-precision cutting to deliver premium crystals with complex sophisticated surfaces.

 Swarovski’s unique X-Cut technology is based on scientific principles developed by the Gemological Institute of America for grading diamonds.
 Advanced optical measurement and high-precision manufacturing deliver premium cuts characterized by the interplay of multi-layered surfaces and angles, with XILION and XIRIUS as the most prominent examples.
 This, “science of geometry” raises the crystals’ brightness, fire and scintillation to an unmatched level of brilliance.